ANDROHKA/rpam-mod-for-vcod/README.md

 - Added aim maps available to play on each side: `mp_aim`, `mp_pgaim`, `mp_blaoaim`, `mp_wawa`

-- Added rPAM Overhaul Script for `mp_railyard` 2024/2025 by reissue
+#### Added rPAM Overhaul Script For `mp_railyard`
+`2024/25 by reissue` `**| AUTO OFF |**`
-  - **`| AUTO OFF |`** The same locations like used in mp_railyard_x are edited by a script which does load insvisible objects and also visible objects with bullet-collision
+The same locations like used in mp_railyard_x are edited by a script which does load insvisible objects and also visible objects with bullet-collision.
-    - The game does quickly overload by a huge amount of placed objects loaded by the script Added commands to tinker around with different settings of the ["rPAM Overhaul Script for mp_railyard"](#rpam-overhaul-for-mp_railyard)
+- The game does quickly overload by a huge amount of placed objects loaded by the script.
+- I added commands to tinker around with different settings of the ["rPAM Overhaul Script For mp_railyard"](#rpam-overhaul-for-mp_railyard)
 <a href="github_images/railyard_overhaul_script.png">
   <img src="github_images/railyard_overhaul_script.png" width="500"/>
 </a>